BEL APPART LE CANNET.COM

 Let me introduce you to the must-try dishes of Provençal cuisine, which you simply cannot miss during your stay in our beautiful region.

-Our Top 10 Culinary Specialties of the Côte d’Azur:
+Culinary specialties of the Côte d’Azur:

 • Socca (chickpea flour pancake)